auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 # Represent Multiple APIs Using a Single Auth0 API

-If you have multiple APIs, you can simplify your authentication process by creating a single [API](/apis) in the Auth0 Dashboard to represent all of your APIs.
+If you have multiple APIs, you can simplify your authentication process by creating a single [API](/apis) in the Auth0 Dashboard that can act as a proxy and represent all of your APIs.
 Doing this allows you to implement just one authentication flow, while still controlling access to the individual APIs--by assigning the appropriate permissions.

 This tutorial explains how to use and represent multiple APIs as a single Resource Server in Auth0.
 As a learning tool, we provide a sample application that you can follow along with as you read.